lukaswuerzburger/resizeable-tableview-header/README.md

 # Resizeable tableview header

-An implementation example of the iOS10 detail view of the Contacts/Phone app
+An implementation example of the, in iOS 10 introduced, detail view of the Contacts/Phone app

 Check out the [DetailViewController.swift](https://github.com/lukaswuerzburger/resizeable-tableview-header/blob/master/tableview-header/DetailViewController.swift)